KomorowskiMaciej/Java-LWJGL-3D-Engine/README.md

 # Java LWJGL 3D Engine

 Instalation:
-1. Rename propet libs-{OS} folder to libs
+1. Open as Maven project
+2. Import all dependencies
-2. Ready to fire
+3. Ready to use!